LelouchHe/logseq-local-telegram-bot/README.md

         * Users need to send `/run run_name param0 param1` to invoke above run
         * It returns in JSON
     * There is a "/help" command, to list all available commands with their signature and description
+    * When "Enable Customized Command From Message" is also enabled, users are able to add new commands from Telegram directly, as long as its format is correct

 ## Future features